Charles Schwab

 Schwab Review: Best All-in-One Broker in 2026?

-$167 billion in market cap. $10 trillion in client assets.
-Four consecutive quarters of accelerating revenue.
+$10 trillion in client assets. $175 billion market cap.
+Four straight quarters of accelerating revenue through 2025, with Q1 2026 earnings due April 16.
 Charles Schwab didn't just absorb TD Ameritrade — it became the gravitational center of US retail brokerage.

-The merged platform deserves a fresh look.
-Schwab has quietly added Solana and gold futures to thinkorswim, expanded its mobile trading tools, and maintained $0 commissions while competitors scramble to match.
-With the Fed funds rate at 3.64%, the cash sweep question matters more than ever — and Schwab's answer isn't great.
-But the totality of what you get here, from checking accounts to institutional-grade charting, still puts Schwab ahead of every competitor except possibly Interactive Brokers for active traders.
+The merged platform deserves a fresh assessment heading into earnings season.
+Schwab has added Solana and gold futures to thinkorswim, expanded its mobile tools, launched Personalized Indexing for tax-conscious investors, and maintained $0 commissions while competitors scramble to match.
+With the Fed funds rate at 3.64%, the cash sweep question still stings — Schwab profits handsomely from the spread on your uninvested cash.
+But the totality of what you get here, from checking accounts to institutional-grade charting, puts Schwab ahead of every competitor except possibly Interactive Brokers for high-volume futures traders.

 Fees: The Real Cost of Free

-The headline: $0 commissions on listed stocks and ETFs. $0.65 per options contract.
-No account minimums, no maintenance fees, no inactivity charges.
+$0 commissions on listed stocks and ETFs.
+No account minimums.
+No maintenance fees.
+No inactivity charges.
 For buy-and-hold investors, Schwab costs nothing.

-- Foreign stocks on local exchanges: The greater of $100 or 0.75% of principal — expensive
+- Foreign stocks on local exchanges: Greater of $100 or 0.75% of principal

-The real fee at Schwab is invisible.
+The invisible fee is the one that matters most.
 Uninvested cash sweeps into low-yielding deposits that Schwab lends at a spread.
-With the Fed funds rate at 3.64%, that spread is substantial.
-Schwab's Q4 2025 interest income hit $4 billion against $832 million in interest expense — a $3.17 billion spread, and a significant chunk comes from client cash.
+With the Fed funds rate at 3.64%, that spread is enormous.
+Schwab's Q4 2025 interest income hit $4 billion against $832 million in interest expense — a $3.17 billion spread built largely on client cash.
 Move idle money into SWVXX or another money market fund immediately.

 thinkorswim: Why Active Traders Stay